 A few days later our Extreme Dog Fence showed up at our doorstep.
 We opened the box and took a look inside.
 It seems like the system is very well made, but much to Eric’s dismay there was quite a bit of work ahead of us (read: him).

 Hooking up the system is rather simple, but actually installing the boundary wire meant digging up the grass in a trench, laying the wire inside, and replacing the grass as to not harm it.
 As I said, we have a bit of a large yard so this took Eric the better part of a day.
+It looks like they actually make some GPS models now that are quite a bit easier to set up… But let’s keep that between you and me ;).
 He got it done though, as he always does.
 He’s a trooper!

 We’re now in the process of training Alfredo to be used to the system.
 It came with some marker flags that we put in the ground along the boundaries, in theory they’re supposed to help Alfredo get a feel for where he can and cannot go.
 He simply didn’t get it at first and did get shocked a few times.
 I felt horrible, but he seemed relatively fine much to my surprise.
 It’s been two weeks since we started using the system, and he seems to be getting the hang of it now.
 The kit says we can remove the marker flags once he’s trained, so we’ll see how that goes.